Expert dental care in Thailand, coordinated for you

 Wisdom Teeth Extraction Cost in Thailand

-Average Cost of Wisdom Teeth Extraction in Thailand
+Average Cost of Wisdom Teeth Extraction

 A single wisdom tooth extraction in Thailand typically costs between $200 and $400, depending on complexity.
 Simple extractions of fully erupted teeth sit at the lower end.
 Deeply impacted surgical cases requiring bone removal and sectioning sit higher.
 Removing all four in one session usually brings the per-tooth cost down.